joelnet/multi-pong/README.md

 ### Visuals

 The game should be built with a dark neon theme reminiscent of Tron with glowing elements.
 When the ball is returned there are particle effects and screen shakes and sound effects to make the experience more immersive.

+---

+* **No game server** means this game can be hosted as a static HTML page without requiring a dedicated server for gameplay.
+While no game server is needed, WebRTC connections between different networks rely on:

+- **ICE (Interactive Connectivity Establishment)**: A framework that finds the best path for connecting peers across different networks.
+- **STUN (Session Traversal Utilities for NAT)**: Servers that help peers discover their public IP address when behind a NAT.
+- **TURN (Traversal Using Relays around NAT)**: Relay servers that act as intermediaries when direct connections aren't possible due to restrictive firewalls or NAT configurations.

+These services are used only for establishing the initial connection.
+Once connected, all game data flows directly between players without passing through any server.